guinetn/basecamp/assets/chapters/devops/ci.md

 # CI - CONTINUOUS INTEGRATION

+CI Principle: every change should be immediately tested before integrating it with the rest of the code.
+This is performed in a dedicated testing environment, either locally/QA/UAT environment.

 Practice of automatically testing each code revision before deploying it to production: speed up developments and releases into production.

 seamless integration with GitHub: Travis CI, CircleCI, Semaphore